Skip to product information

 Subtropic climate (Mediterranean) (e. g.
 B. Portugal, Spain, Italy)

-Sow directly outdoors from February to May or in autumn from September to November.
+We recommend direct sowing from February to May or in autumn from September to November.
+The ideal location for the plants is sunny to partially shaded.

 Moderate climate (e. g.
 B. Germany, Switzerland, Poland)